Mount Tirad

-Mount Tirad is a 1154 m mountain peak near Cervantes, Ilocos Sur, Philippines.
-It ranks as the third-highest mountain in Ilocos Sur and the 446th highest mountain in the Philippines.
+Mount Tirad also known as Tirad Pass is a 1154 m mountain peak near Cervantes, Ilocos Sur, Philippines.
+It ranks as the 29th highest mountain in Ilocos Sur and the 598th highest mountain in the Philippines.

 Tirad Pass is of historical significance as the place where General Gregorio del Pilar was killed on December 2, 1899, during the Philippine–American War.
 In April 2022, President Rodrigo Duterte signed a law declaring Tirad Pass a protected landscape under the National Integrated Protected Areas System.